No, That’s Not Christianity: Part 1

 And, if I’m straining your patience as a reader by reiterating this claim to the point of redundancy, it’s not because I take your time or attention for granted.
 I want to make sure my argument is eminently falsifiable, with no room for qualification.
-That way, if I’m wrong, it should be surpassingly easy to prove me wrong: just produce one passage of the Bible that explicitly affirms this idea of “dying and going to heaven.”
+That way, if I’m wrong, it should be surpassingly easy to prove me wrong: just produce one passage of the Bible that explicitly teaches this idea of “dying and going to heaven.”
 It can’t be done, though, because there is no such passage.

 Sola Scriptura, Huh?

 There is, however, no shortage of passages that would seem – at first glance – to accomplish this.
 But they only seem to do that, and that’s only because we bring that idea to the Bible.
 We would never get that idea from the Bible if we didn’t already import it from elsewhere before we ever picked up the Bible.
 If we read those passages in their historical and literary context and take the Bible on its own terms without imposing external expectations upon it, not only would that idea never occur to us, but we’d see plainly that those passages are talking about something else entirely – typically, they’re either talking about the indwelling of the Spirit of God in the here-and-now and our representative dwelling within the Godhead through Christ, or they’re talking about our eventual physical, bodily resurrection from the dead at Christ’s return.